Sevastopol Radar Station

 Sevastopol radar station was a Soviet radar station providing early warning of ballistic missile attack.
-It is located between the Cape of Chersones and the auxiliary airfield "Chersones" (Marine Aviation of the Black Sea Fleet) in Sevastopol and was part of the Soviet missile attack warning system.
-Information from this station could be used for a launch on warning nuclear missile attack or to engage the A-135 anti-ballistic missile system.
+It was located between the Cape of Chersones and the auxiliary airfield "Chersones" (Marine Aviation of the Black Sea Fleet) in Sevastopol and was part of the Soviet missile attack warning system.
+Information from this station could be used for a launch-on-warning nuclear missile attack or to engage the A-135 anti-ballistic missile system.

 The radar occupies a site 1 km long overlooking the Black Sea.
 Nearby there is a former Soviet Navy dolphinarium and a former airfield.
 When the station was built it was in the then-closed town of Sevastopol, in the Ukrainian SSR.

 Radar

 The radar is a Dnepr (NATO name "Hen House") phased array radar.
 It consists of a central building and two long wings over 250 metres long; each wing is a separate radar array.
 One had an azimuth of 172° (facing south) and the other 230° (facing south-east).
 The radar had a range of 3000 km covering southern Europe, North Africa and parts of the Middle East.

 Construction began on the radar in the late 1960s.
 Some sources say that it started operating in 1975, others say it became fully operational on 16 January 1979.